 What to Do If There Are Mushrooms Growing in My Lawn

 When mushrooms have already appeared on your property, aeration is one of the best solutions to remove them.
 By improving your air circulation and water penetration, you reduce the moisture, helping the mushrooms grow.
 If you water your lawn regularly or have a timed sprinkler system, you should also reduce the frequency with which you irrigate.
-To help speed up the breakdown of the mushrooms’ material, think about carefully using nitrogen fertilizer.
+To help speed up the breakdown of the mushrooms’ material, think about carefully using a nitrogen fertilizer.

-Aerating Services With Nature’s Helper
+White Mushrooms in Your Yard?
+Get Aerating Services With Nature’s Helper

 When you need a professional to remove your mushroom problem, Nature’s Helper is here.
 With more than 20 years of experience with sprinklers and other lawn services, we’re your Omaha experts for any local lawn need.
 Contact us today about our aeration services.